team-work-tools/team-work-telegram-bot/.github/ISSUE_TEMPLATE/scenario-issue.md

 - [ ] Not yet completed
 ```

-You MUST NOT close the issue until the Customer agrees to close it.
+You MUST NOT close this issue until the Customer agrees to close it.

 </details>